How to add animations and transitions

 Magic Match is an intelligent transition that automatically animates shared elements between scenes.

-If an element appears at the end of one scene and again at the start of the next, Magic Match creates a smooth, continuous motion between them.
-To use it, copy the element and paste it into the following scene so that it appears in both.
+If an element appears at the end of one scene and again at the beginning of the next, Magic Match creates a smooth, continuous motion between them.
+To use it, copy the element and paste it into the next scene so that it appears in both.

 Then click the three dots between the scenes, choose Add Scene Transition, and select Magic Match.
-HeyGen handles the animation automatically, creating a smooth visual connection.
+HeyGen takes care of the animation automatically, creating a smooth, seamless visual connection.